 Texas Senate Bill 11 (84R Texas legislature), also known as the "Campus Carry" law, allows concealed handgun license holders to carry concealed handguns on the campus of Texas Higher Education institutions.
 The effective date for Texas four-year public universities was August 1, 2016; however, for community colleges, such as Hill College, the effective date is August 1, 2017.
 Private and independent institutions of higher education have the option to opt out of the law entirely.

 Are guns currently allowed on Hill College campuses/centers?

 No. Until the Campus Carry law goes into effect August 1, 2017, firearms are not permitted to be carried in any Hill College building or facility regardless of whether they are carried openly or concealed or if the individual has a concealed handgun license.
 Hill College cannot legally restrict licensed holders from carrying a concealed firearm in public spaces such as streets, driveways, sidewalks or parking lots adjacent to the college.

 What is Hill College doing to prepare for implementation of the campus carry law?

-A task force will be formed to gather input from Hill College constituencies, including faculty, staff and students.
-The task force will provide input to Dr. Pam Boehm, Hill College President, regarding reasonable rules for restricted zones on campus.
-The rules, as approved by Dr. Boehm, will go before the Hill College Board of Regents for review, possible amendment and approval.
-Approved policies will go into effect by August 1, 2017.
+A task force was formed to gather input from Hill College constituencies, including faculty, staff and students.
+The task force provided input to Dr. Pam Boehm, Hill College President, regarding reasonable rules for restricted zones on campus.
+The rules, as approved by Dr. Boehm, went before the Hill College Board of Regents for review, possible amendment and approval.
+The Board of Regents approved the Carrying of Concealed Handguns on Campus Policy on May 16, 2017.
+The approved policy will go into effect on August 1, 2017.